tamjankowska/tamjankowska/README.md

 ![Header](https://github.com/tamjankowska/tamjankowska/blob/main/TJ.jpg)

-I'm currently a student of the Master: Coding full stack bootcamp with Code Nation and I'm gonna be showing all of my stuff (good and less good) right here for your perusal.
-From dice games to fictional news headlines, have at it.
+I'm an Innovation Developer with Code Nation and I'm gonna be showing all of my stuff (good and less good) right here for your perusal.
+From quiz apps to bestiaries, have at it.

 ⚡ [Tweet me.](https://twitter.com/tinska)

 ⚡ [LinkedIn me.](https://www.linkedin.com/in/tamjankowska/)

 <!--
 **tamjankowska/tamjankowska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.